 A push for remembrance

-In June, the families of the victims filed three lawsuits at Lebanon’s Shura council to overturn the government’s decision to demolish all of the silos.
+In June, the families of the victims filed three lawsuits at Lebanon’s Shura Council to overturn the government’s decision to demolish all of the silos.
 They have also requested a stay of execution until the council considers the suits.
-For Ghida Frangieh, a lawyer who helped draft one of the lawsuits and is a researcher at the NGO Legal Agenda, continuing ahead with such plans would deny victims their rights.
+For Ghida Frangieh, a lawyer who helped draft one of the lawsuits and is a researcher at the NGO Legal Agenda, continuing with such plans would deny victims their rights.